Back to the full dot-point answer

 Mao Zedong's three stages of revolutionary war (Yu Chi Chan, 1937; On Protracted War, 1938) provided the framework: strategic defensive (guerrilla), strategic stalemate (mobile war), strategic counter-offensive (conventional war).
 The doctrine assumed the revolutionary side could trade space for time and would win politically by exhausting an enemy with finite political will.

-What is pAVN regular operations?Show answer
+What are pAVN regular operations?Show answer

 PAVN (the People's Army of Vietnam, also NVA) infiltrated regular regiments south from 1964 onwards down the Ho Chi Minh Trail.
 PAVN forces were better trained, better equipped, and better officered than the PLAF.